Proxima7/GrandPa/README.md

 ## Nodes, Components, Workflows and Projects

+**Node**	A single unit of computation or operation that receives input and produces output.
+Nodes are the building blocks of a DAG.
+In a machine learning context, a node might be a layer in a neural network that performs a specific mathematical operation.

+**Component**	A collection of one or more nodes that perform a specific task or set of tasks.
+Components can be reused across workflows and projects.
+A component for image classification might include multiple nodes to preprocess the image data, feed it into a neural network, and output the predicted class.

+**Workflow**	A sequence of connected nodes or components that perform a specific task or set of tasks.
+Workflows define the flow of data between nodes or components.
+A workflow for image classification might include a data loading node, a pre-processing component, a neural network component, and an output node to display the predicted class.
+Workflows can influence the behaviour of its nodes with eivnironment variables,  error handling, events and callbacks.

+**Project**	A collection of workflows and components that together accomplish a larger goal or set of goals.
+Projects can be reused and shared across teams or organizations.
+A machine learning project might include multiple workflows for different tasks (e.g. image classification, text classification, object detection) and a set of reusable components for data preprocessing, model training, and evaluation.

 ## Getting Started
 To create a workflow using GrandPa, simply define your nodes as Python functions and use the @node decorator to register them with GrandPa.
 Then, use the @workflow decorator to define your workflow as a DAG, specifying the nodes and their dependencies.
 Finally, run the workflow using the execute method.